Home > Eating In > Entrees > Mom’s Italian Gravy

 Make-Ahead: This is the perfect make-ahead sauce.
 You can put the pot on in the morning and allow it to simmer all day for the perfect pasta dinner.
 It can also be made days in advance and then reheated.

-How to Store: Like most tomato-based sauces this Italian gravy freezes well.
-Once the sauce has cooled store it in a freezer-safe container or gallons-size freezer bag.
-Freeze bags are our preference since they can be placed flat in the freezer and stacked.
+How to Store: Like most tomato-based sauces, this Italian gravy freezes well.
+Once the sauce has cooled, store it in a freezer-safe container or gallons-size freezer bag.
+We prefer freezer bags since they can be placed flat in the freezer and stacked.
 The sauce can be frozen for up to 3 months.
-Store leftovers can also be refrigerated for 3 to 4 days in an air-tight container.
+Store leftovers can also be refrigerated in an air-tight container for 3 to 4 days.

 Recipe Tips and Notes